LeeLenaleee/vue-chartjs3/README.md

 # vue-chartjs-wrapper
-A wrapper around the chart.js library based on vue-chart.js
+A wrapper around the chart.js (version 3) library based on vue-chart.js

 You can dynamically change the options, data or chart type, and the chart will update automatically update for you.